 Can you run as fast as you did when you were 20 years old?
 Hit a baseball as far as you once could?
 Bash a tennis ball with the same speed and spin?

-As we age, there are still plenty of ways to stay in the game and enjoy it.
+But even as we age, there are still plenty of ways to stay in the game and enjoy it.
 That's as true of sex as it is of sports.

-Whether you suffer from ED or are hoping to sidestep this condition, try these tips for better health and a better sex life.
+Whether you currently suffer from ED or are hoping to sidestep this condition, try these tips for better health and a better sex life.